Durham University, Department of History

 Start Date: Successful candidates will ideally be in post by 1 October 2019

-Based in one of the UK's leading centres for the study of history, you will make an important contribution to the development of a dynamic research culture, building on the expertise of a strong group of historians of modern Britain.
-Making use of your own outstanding knowledge and the University's important library and archival holdings in the field, you will carry out and publish excellent and original research.
-Passionate about modern British history, you will help to develop and extend our suite of undergraduate and postgraduate modules, and share your enthusiasm through exceptional teaching.
+Based in one of the UK's leading centres for the study of history, you will make an important contribution to the development of a dynamic research culture, building on the expertise of a strong cluster of historians with interests in the history of science and/or technology.
+Making use of your own outstanding knowledge and the University and region’s important resources in the field, you will carry out and publish excellent and original research.
+Passionate about the history of science and/or technology, you will help to develop and extend our suite of undergraduate and postgraduate modules, and share your enthusiasm through exceptional teaching.
 At Durham, you will benefit from a strong commitment to intra- and inter-disciplinary research, and from the resources of a host of specialist Research Institutes and Centres.
 You will also enjoy the advantages of a mentoring scheme to develop you as a historian, teacher and leader in the discipline and beyond.

-- A good first-degree, complemented by a PhD in modern British history or a related subject (either completed, or currently in progress).
+- A good first-degree, complemented by a PhD in the history of science and/or technology or a related subject (either completed, or currently in progress).

 - The ability to produce world-class research, including a research plan which supports the activities of the department.